AjmainFaieq/Dev-logs/README.md

 <h4>23/02/2024</h4>

-- learned a bit about prompt engineering
+- learned a bit about prompt engineering.